-What do event sponsors want, anyways?
+What do event sponsors want, anyway?

-According to IEG’s recent report on What Sponsors Want and Where Dollars will Go in 2016, 46% of respondents ranked presence in digital/social/mobile media as the most valuable sponsorship benefit.
+According to IEG’s recent report on What Sponsors Want and Where Dollars will Go in 2016, 46% of respondents ranked presence in digital/social/mobile media as the most valuable event sponsorship benefit.
 And IEG’s report on Association Sponsorship from the previous year uncovered that:

 Above all else, suppliers are seeking innovative, measurable ways to connect with corporate and individual consumers.

 The challenge event planners face is finding a balance between delivering great value to sponsors and maintaining a quality experience for attendees.
 I.E. Making sure attendees aren’t getting a sales pitch every time they turn a corner.

 With that in mind, here are some do’s and don’ts to help you walk the line between creating irresistible benefits for sponsors and ensuring you don’t lose your attendees’ attention.